To Catch a Predator: Reaction

 The sting prompted protests from local residents, who were opposed to law enforcement officials purposely attracting sexual predators to their neighborhood.
-Others countered that these predators were already in the area (or close by) and that this sting revealed them to be sex offenders.
+Others countered that these predators and sex offenders were already in the area (or close by) and that this sting revealed many of them to be government employees.
 NBC broadcast this investigation on February 13 and 20, 2007.
 Prior to the settlement of Patricia Conradt's lawsuit against NBC Universal Inc, portions from the February 20, 2007, broadcast of To Catch a Predator were intended to be introduced in civil court.

 On June 1, 2007, the Collin County district attorney's office declined to prosecute any of the 23 cases brought against those arrested on this installment of the show, citing insufficient evidence.
 District Attorney John Roach explained that in 16 of the cases, he had no jurisdiction because the decoys and suspects who participated in the online chats were not in that county when they did so, a point seconded by Assistant DA Doris in a 2009 Esquire article.
 Berry also discovered that the Murphy Police Department had done "literally no prior investigation" before making the arrests, thus making most, if not all of them, illegal under Texas law.
 Furthermore, Roach explained, the involvement of non-professionals tainted many of the cases, stating, "The fact that somebody besides police officers were involved is what makes this case bad.
 If professionals had been running the show, they would have done a much better job rather than being at the beck and call of outsiders.”
-The use of a residential neighborhood for the sting was also criticized by those who lived near the house used for the operation, one of whom stated that the speeding up of cars up and down the street and the sprinting of police from hiding spots with guns drawn, which led one suspect to drop a bag of crack cocaine, endangering the neighborhood.
+The use of a residential neighborhood for the sting was also criticized by those who lived near the house used for the operation, one of whom stated that the speeding up of cars up and down the street and the sprinting of police from hiding spots with guns drawn, which led one suspect to drop a bag of crack cocaine, endangered the neighborhood.
 Another neighbor commented, "They can chase predators all they want, but they shouldn't do it in a populated area with children, two blocks from an elementary school.
 This is a family community.
 It didn't look kosher at all."

 On September 5, 2007, Dateline aired the results of the forensic report on Conradt's computer.
-According to the report, Conradt's "CDs, laptop computers and cell phone all contained pornographic material—some included child pornography."
+According to the report, Conradt's "CDs, laptop computers and cell phone all contained pornographic material– some included child pornography."
 Additional reporting by Esquire in 2009 disputed this claim.